GadgetAngel/Voron2.4_My_Build_Log/README.md

 The firmware will compile.

 You will now have to use a micro-SD card to flash the Octopus board with the new firmware.
 The Octopus board will not update the firmware via USB cable!
 After you have copied the out\Klipper.bin file over to your PC (using Winscp) and onto the micro-SD card, please rename the "klipper.bin" file to "firmware.bin".
 Once you place the micro-SD card into the Octopus board's Micro-SD card reader it will update its bootloader.
 To ensure that the board really did update the bootloader pull the micro-SD card out of the Octopus board and reload it onto your PC.
 Check to see if the filename has been change from "firmware.bin" to "FIRMWARE.CUR".
 If the filename changed then the Octopus board updated its bootloader correctly.
 ```

-If you have an Octopus V1.0/V1.1 board or an Octopus Pro board with F446 chip skip, the follwoing steps these are for the Octopus PRO board with the F429.
+If you have an Octopus V1.0/V1.1 board or an Octopus Pro board with F446 chip,  skip the follwoing steps.
+These steps are for the Octopus PRO board with the F429.
 If you have an Octopus Pro board that uses the F429 chip, please follow the next steps:

 ```
 $./kiauh/kiauh.sh